-- An iPod/iPhone/iPad can be connected to the receiver.
-For details on supported models and versions of the respective products, see Playing an iPod on page 40. - Switch the receiver into standby then use the supplied iPod cable to connect your iPod to the iPod iPhone iPad USB terminal on the front panel of this receiver. - It is also possible to connect using the cable included with the iPod, but in this case it is not possible to view pictures via the receiver. - For the cable connection, also refer to the operating instructions for your iPod. - iPod recharging occurs whenever an iPod is connected to this unit.
-(Recharging is enabled only when the unit's power is turned on.) - For instructions on playing the iPod, see Playing an iPod on page 40.
+- 🔅 Tip - An iPod/iPhone/iPad can be connected to the receiver.
+For details on supported models and versions of the respective products, see Playing an iPod on page 42.

+• Switch the receiver into standby, and then use the iPod cable to connect your iPod to the iPod/iPhone/iPad terminal on the front panel of this receiver.

+- For the cable connection, also refer to the operating instructions for your iPod. - When connecting an iPhone to this unit, keep the iPhone at least 20 cm away from this unit.
+If the iPhone is kept closer to this unit and a telephone call is received by the iPhone, noise may be output from this device. - iPod recharging occurs whenever an iPod is connected to this unit.
+(Recharging is enabled only when the unit's power is turned on.) - For instructions on playing the iPod, see Playing an iPod on page 42.

+Use a dedicated cable to enjoy iPod video

+If an iPod is connected using a dedicated iPod connection cable (sold separately), then video from the iPod can also be enjoyed on a TV that is connected to the receiver.

+- The iPod cable is not included with this receiver.
+The optional iPod cable from Pioneer is sold separately under the part number L308102013030-IL. - Contact the Pioneer Customer Support division for more information on obtaining an optional iPod cable. - iPhone5, iPad 4th generation, iPad mini, iPod touch 5th generation and iPod nano 7th generation cannot be connected using a separately sold iPod cable.